maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 The prerequisites for all installations of Service Mesh federation are:

  1. Install the Service Mesh, Kiali and Jaeger operators on the clusters; use the 'install to all namespaces' option
- 2. Set environment variables MESH1-KUBECONFIG and MESH2-KUBECONFIG: the KUBECONFIG of the clusters you intend to install federated OSSM on;
+ 2. Set environment variables MESH1-KUBECONFIG and MESH2-KUBECONFIG: the

 ### for OSSM Federation for libvirt IPI provisioned OCP clusters